Personal Sabbaticals

 From the second year of association, on, communitarians observe two personal sabbaticals.
 The first is a weekly ‘day of rest’ observed as a fast from social engagement as well as resting from all forms of mental and physical ‘toil’.
 The second is observed as a longer retreat at the beginning or end of each season.

 The second type of personal sabbatical is observed as a longer period of social fasting.
-At beginning of each season throughout the year, communitarians retreat to be alone in nature.
+Throughout the year, at the beginning of each season, communitarians retreat to be alone in nature.
 Seasonal sabbaticals are usually span 3 days to a week.
 Rarely longer, as most communitarians have responsibilities.

 A time to test resilience.
 A time to ‘Know Thyself’ before returning to union with renewed clarity and vigour to contribute to the development and continuation of liberated love in action.